youxeff/youxeff/README.md

-I am a first year student at Taylor's University, Malaysia, majoring in Computer Science.
+I am a Second year student at Taylor's University, Malaysia, majoring in Computer Science.
 I am passionate about software development and have been coding since I was 15 years old.
 I have experience in a variety of programming languages, including C++, Python, Flask, HTML/CSS, and JavaScript.
 I am also currently taking the CS50 course, which is one of the most popular online computer science courses in the world.

 I am a highly motivated and self-driven individual.
 I am always looking for new challenges and am always eager to learn new things.
 I am also a team player and I am always willing to help others.